coderefinery/git-intro/_episodes/10-archeology.md

 ## Finding out who introduced a modification and when

-- `git blame` is a fun and useful command to find out when a specific line got introduced and by whom.
+- `git annotate` is a useful command to find out when a specific line got introduced and by whom.
 - This is important to judge the impact of a bug:
   - When was it introduced?
   - For how long has this bug been around?